alekfourierwestover/yearbook2020/README.md

 - sendmessages can submit empty message (not a real issue)
 - need length restriction on qutoe and name
 - main - Names should be alphabetical
+- shouldn't be able to create an account over someone elses account
+- server stuff: - should need to be logged in to get your messages
+- verify - you shouldn't show up on main until you have a verified account

 #TODO 4/22/20